cbbcbail/bibliography/partWhole.md

 csl: ieee.csl
 ---

-# Studies on Part-Whole Visualization
+# Works related to Part-Whole Visualization

 ### The Relative Merits of Circles and Bars for Representing Component Parts
 #### Eells, 1926